mgk/s3-plugin/README.md

 ## Development Notes

-The `uploadArchives` task deploys to a local file maven repo under the build directory.
+The example project pulls the build from Maven Local.
+Run `./gradlew publishToMavenLocal` to deploy the plugin to the Maven Local repository.
 It also writes the current build to `build/VERSION`.
 The file `example/build.gradle` serves as tests and doc.
 The tests use the local build of the plugin.

 The tests use a generated unique path in a test bucket to exercise all of the plugins features.

 The test bucket has a [AWS Object Expiration](https://aws.amazon.com/blogs/aws/amazon-s3-object-expiration/) policy that removes objects older than one day automatically, so yay, no cleanup required.